M-A-A-R/VibeCad/README.md

 node check-uploaded-square.js abc123def456
 ```

-##  Success!
+##  Working:

-The **square import** creates a real 3D part in OnShape that you can view, modify, and use in assemblies!
+The **square import** creates a real 3D part in OnShape that you can view, modify, and use in assemblies

-##  What to try next

-- Create other shapes (circles, triangles, etc.)
-- Explore assemblies and drawings
-- Add parametric features
+## Example
+Prompt: 'Humanoid Robot'